Can Menopause Cause Skin Rashes? Understanding the Link

 Conclusion

 The WAVwatch uses particular sound frequencies to help with itching, dryness, and rashes.
-It provides a comfortable and natural way to support menopause rash and hives during these changes.
+It provides a comfortable and natural way to support skin rash and hives during these changes.

 If you’re experiencing severe symptoms, consult a healthcare professional to discuss additional options.